Quick answer

-For babies just starting solids, it’s best to serve bell peppers cooked until soft to reduce choking risk.
-If the skin is tough, peeling it can help make it easier to eat.
+For babies just starting solids, serve bell peppers cooked until soft to reduce choking risk; peeling the skin makes them easier to eat.

 When can babies eat bell pepper?

-Babies can start eating cooked bell pepper from around 6 months of age, once they begin solid foods.
+Babies can start eating cooked bell pepper from around 6 months, once they begin solid foods.

-Introduce bell pepper in small amounts and observe for any reactions, although it is not a common allergen.
+Introduce it in small amounts and observe for any reaction, though it's not a common allergen.

 See our first foods for baby guide for more ideas.